 Apple Mail / OSX Safelist:

-First, if email from firstname.lastname@example.org ends up in your junk folder, highlight or open it and click Not Junk at the top of your screen.
+If an email from firstname.lastname@example.org is in your junk folder, highlight or open it and click Not Junk at the top of your screen.

-Go to Mail > Preferences Go to the Rules tab
+Go to Mail > Preferences, then the Rules tab.

 Select Add Rule.